Sega: 1982–1989: Entry into the game console market and arcade resurgence

 Following a downturn in the arcade business starting in 1982, Gulf and Western sold its North American arcade game manufacturing organization and the licensing rights for its arcade games to Bally Manufacturing in September 1983.
 Gulf and Western retained Sega's North American R&D operation and its Japanese subsidiary, Sega Enterprises, Ltd. With its arcade business in decline, Sega Enterprises, Ltd. president Nakayama advocated for the company to use its hardware expertise to move into the home consumer market in Japan.
 This led to Sega's development of a computer, the SC-3000.
 Learning that Nintendo was developing a games-only console, the Famicom, Sega developed its first home video game system, the SG-1000, alongside the SC-3000.
 Rebranded versions of the SG-1000 were released in several other markets worldwide.
 The SG-1000 sold 160,000 units in 1983, which far exceeded Sega's projection of 50,000 in the first year but was outpaced by the Famicom.
 This was in part because Nintendo expanded its game library by courting third-party developers, whereas Sega was hesitant to collaborate with companies with which it was competing in the arcades.

 In November 1983, Rosen announced his intention to step down as president of Sega Enterprises, Inc. on January 1, 1984.
-Jeffrey Rochlis was announced as the new president and COO of Sega.
+Jeffrey Rochlis was announced as the new president and CEO of Sega.
 Shortly after the launch of the SG-1000, and the death of company founder Charles Bluhdorn, Gulf and Western began to sell off its secondary businesses.
-Nakayama and Rosen arranged a management buyout of the Japanese subsidiary in 1984 with financial backing from CSK Corporation, a prominent Japanese software company.
+Nakayama and Rosen arranged a management buyout of the Japanese subsidiary in 1984 with financial backing from Computer Service, a prominent Japanese software company.
 Sega's Japanese assets were purchased for $38 million by a group of investors led by Rosen and Nakayama.
 Isao Okawa, head of CSK, became chairman, while Nakayama was installed as CEO of Sega Enterprises, Ltd.